sslivkoff/vim-scroll-barnacle/README.md

     - You can disable this patching with `let g:sb_patch_keys = 0`
 - Does not work with tabs
     - This is because there is no way to close floating windows in a tab when it is closed.
 Attempting to close the window results in an error.
-    - A neovim patch is in the works, see [issue](https://github.com/neovim/neovim/issues/11440) and [wip PR](https://github.com/neovim/neovim/pull/11938)
+    - A neovim patch is in the works, see [issue](https://github.com/neovim/neovim/issues/11440) and [WIP PR](https://github.com/neovim/neovim/pull/11938)

 ## Related Projects